By Dr. Mohamed S. E. Abdel Wahab

 - Ministers of State, who have considerably more transient portfolios since positions may be created and dissolved in reaction to a shift in government priorities or a change in the specific qualifications of candidates without altering the departmental structure.
 The Ministers of State have specific tasks or agencies that they must oversee, e.g. the Ministry of State for Environmental Affairs, Ministry of State for the Peoples’ Assembly, and the Ministry of State for Administrative Development.

-- Ministers without portfolio, ministers who are not in charge of particular departments such as the Chief of the Egyptian Intelligence Services.
+- Ministers without portfolio, ministers who are not in charge of a particular department such as the Chief of the Egyptian Intelligence Services.

 - Chairmen of Departments, who are men/women that head important departments, which do not fall under the jurisdiction of any of the ministers.
 The first category thereof answers directly to the President, such as the National Council for Women.
 The second category answers directly to the Prime Minister, such as the Chairman of Suez Canal Authority, Sports Authority, and Youth Authority.